-The Center for Advanced Study in the Behavioral Sciences is offering residential fellowship program at Stanford University in the USA.
+The Center for Advanced Study in the Behavioral Sciences is offering a residential fellowship program at Stanford University in the USA.
 International scholars are eligible to apply for this scholarship program

 The Center offers a residential fellowship program for scholars working in a diverse range of disciplines that contribute to advancing research and thinking in social science.